 The global sustainable fashion movement aims to reduce the environmental footprint of clothing production and consumption.
 Ethical fashion promotes a fairer and socially responsible approach to fashion.
 That's the slight difference between the ethical and sustainable fashion.

 The textile and apparel industry is one of the biggest industries in the world.
-It's also one of the greatest contributors to global warming and the second-largest polluter globally.
+It's also one of the greatest contributors to global warming and one of the largest polluters globally.
 Climate change is slowly becoming one of the most pressing issues of our time.

 Ethical fashion and sustainable fashion are needed to slow down and repair the gigantic social and environmental damage caused by the overproduction and overconsumption of clothing around the world.